 17. Define permissions for the role.

 To use the system value for a setting, leave the Override check box unchecked.

-To define a new setting, check the Override check box and choose the value that you want.
+To define a new setting, check the Override check box and choose the value that you want from the following options: